Alan M Hunt

-Alan’s african artwork has become popular and also attracted huge interest at major auctions including Sotheby’s, Bonhams and Christie’s and continues to captivate collectors across the World.
-And has featured in Exhibitons with the Halcyon Gallery including Harrods in London.
+Alan’s animal art has become popular and also attracted huge interest at major auctions including Sotheby’s, Bonhams and Christie’s and continues to captivate collectors across the World.
+And has featured in Exhibitions with the Halcyon Gallery including Harrods in London.

-In recent years, Alan has stepped away from the art exhibition spotlight and circuit to explore and develop his painting style to become the best in his field and with a particular emphasis on capturing texture, depth and richness.
+In recent years, Alan has stepped away from the media spotlight, art exhibition and gallery circuit to explore and develop his painting style to become the best in his field and with a particular emphasis on capturing texture, depth and richness.
 His painting experiments have yielded feathers, fur and satin of unparalleled realism.

 Alan is married to the equestrian artist Judi Kent Pyrah, with whom he has a son, Guy.
 His step-son Zach Mendelsohn has created an online presence and co-ordinated international art exhibitions for Alan during his time in France.
 Alan is now back in the UK and currently lives on the Wykeham Estate near Scarborough in North Yorkshire, UK.